Floquet engineering of many-body states by the ponderomotive potential: Proof of eqn:lemma1

 Case~2 can incorporate any bath (integrated out) and dissipation in \equa{eqnSI:action}.
 However, it requires $S_f =S_f[X_c, X_q]$ such that the `fast' action for $X$ is not affected by $\phi$.
-It also requires that the generalized polarization $P$ could be separated as $P_1(X) P_2(\phi)$ in \equa{eqn:action} of the main text.
+It also requires that the generalized polarization $P$ could be separated as a product $P_1(X) P_2(\phi)$ in \equa{eqn:action}.
 Up to the linear order in $\phi_q$, the coupling Lagrangian in \equa{eqnSI:action} could be written as

 where $P_c$ and $P_q$ are the `classical' and `quantum' components of the generalized polarization.
-From \equa{eqnSI:action_phi}, after integrating out $X$, the Ponderomotive force for $\phi$ is therefore
+From \equa{eqnSI:action_phi}, after integrating out $X$, the ponderomotive force for $\phi_c$ is therefore